Larry Gogan

-Lorcan Gogan (3 May 1934 – 7 January 2020), known as Larry Gogan, was an Irish broadcaster working for RTÉ.
+Lorcan "Larry" Gogan (3 May 1934 – 7 January 2020) was an Irish broadcaster working for RTÉ.
 He was a disc jockey on RTÉ Gold having previously worked on RTÉ 2fm.
 His show was The Golden Hour, during which he played old favourites and classic songs from yesteryear.
 Gogan spun the first disc on Radio 2, "Like Clockwork" by The Boomtown Rats.
-Louis Walsh has described him as one of "the kings of Irish broadcasting".
+Louis Walsh described him as one of "the kings of Irish broadcasting".

 He was given the Industry Award at the 2007 Meteor Awards.

 Early life

 Lorcan Gogan was born in Dublin, Ireland, in 1934.
 He had seven siblings.
 He grew up in Fairview, where his father ran a shop.

 Career

-Gogan started in radio in the 1960s after finishing school.
-He broadcast his first radio programme on RTÉ Radio 1.
+Gogan started in radio in the early 1960s, presenting his first radio programme on RTÉ Radio 1.
 He became a well-known presenter on Radio 1, including sponsored programmes, and was one of a handful of presenters playing almost exclusively pop music.
 He was in the original lineup in 1979 of RTÉ Radio 2 (which later became RTÉ 2fm), a station on which he spun the first disc.
 He presented a regular show there until 2019.

 Gogan had also presented a variety of television programmes including Pickin' The Pops, Go 2 Show and The Golden Hour.

 Having previously commentated for television, Gogan was the Irish radio commentator for the Eurovision Song Contest.
-He provided commentary between the 1984 and 2001 Contest and again in 2008.
+He provided commentary between the 1984 and 2001 contests, and again in 2008.
 Although he was dropped from the commentary team for the 2009 Contest he continued to be part of the Irish delegation up until the 2011 Contest.

-On 8 January 2019, it was announced Gogan was moving from 2FM to RTÉ Gold bringing to an end 40 years of presenting on 2FM.
-He presented his last programme on 2FM on Thursday 31 January having started on 31 May 1979 as part of the original line up.
+On 8 January 2019, it was announced Gogan was moving from 2FM to RTÉ Gold, bringing to an end 40 years of presenting on 2FM.
+He presented his last programme on 2FM on Thursday 31 January, having started on 31 May 1979 as part of the original lineup.